dissemin/dissemin/doc/proposal.md

 > Summary of your proposal; maximum 200 words.
 The abstract should be a concise statement of the problem, approach and conclusions of the work described.
 You can copy and paste this into the submission system later.

-Many researchers do not upload their papers to any open repository, for instance because the deposit process is too complicated or because they are not sure they are allowed to do so by their publishers.
+Many researchers do not upload their papers to any open repository, for instance because the deposit process is too complicated or because they are not sure to be allowed to do so by their publishers.
 We present a new web platform designed to help researchers upload their papers to an open repository.
 Based on various metadata sources, we create a publications list that can be filtered by publisher policy and full text availability in major repositories.
 This enables us to get a list of publications that are not available